Cold: From the 17th century

 Shachtman says that King James VI and I supported the work of Cornelis Drebbel as a magician to perform tricks such as producing thunder, lightning, lions, birds, trembling leaves and so forth.
 In 1620 he gave a demonstration in Westminster Abbey to the king and his courtiers on the power of cold.
 On a summer day, Shachtman says, Drebbel had created a chill (lowered the temperature by several degrees) in the hall of the Abbey, which made the king shiver and run out of the hall with his entourage.
 This was an incredible spectacle, says Shachtman.
 Several years before, Giambattista della Porta had demonstrated at the Abbey "ice fantasy gardens, intricate ice sculptures" and also iced drinks for banquets in Florence.
 The only reference to the artificial freezing created by Drebbel was by Francis Bacon.
 His demonstration was not taken seriously as it was considered one of his magic tricks, as there was no practical application then.
 Drebbel had not revealed his secrets.

 Shachtman says that Lord Chancellor Bacon, an advocate of experimental science, had tried in Novum Organum, published in the late 1620s, to explain the artificial freezing experiment at Westminster Abbey, though he was not present during the demonstration, as "Nitre (or rather its spirit) is very cold, and hence nitre or salt when added to snow or ice intensifies the cold of the latter, the nitre by adding to its own cold, but the salt by supplying activity to the cold snow."
-This explanation on the cold inducing aspects of nitre (now known as potassium nitrate) and salt was tried then by many scientists.
+This explanation on the cold inducing aspects of nitre and salt was tried then by many scientists.

 Shachtman says it was the lack of scientific knowledge in physics and chemistry that had held back progress in the beneficial use of ice until a drastic change in religious opinions in the 17th century.
 The intellectual barrier was broken by Francis Bacon and Robert Boyle who followed him in this quest for knowledge of cold.
 Boyle did extensive experimentation during the 17th century in the discipline of cold, and his research on pressure and volume was the forerunner of research in the field of cold during the 19th century.
 He explained his approach as "Bacon's identification of heat and cold as the right and left hands of nature".
 Boyle also refuted some of the theories mooted by Aristotle on cold by experimenting on transmission of cold from one material to the other.
 He proved that water was not the only source of cold but gold, silver and crystal, which had no water content, could also change to severe cold condition.